Sakyawira/Sakyawira/README.md

 ## Graphics and Simulations

+### Steering Behaviours
+[This](https://github.com/Sakyawira/Steering-Behaviours) project showcases my implementation of autonomous agents and their different steering behaviours.

 ### C++ OpenGL Terrain, Shadows, and Skeletal Animation
 [This](https://github.com/Sakyawira/AdvancedGraphics) is a showcase of terrain generation using tessellation and geometry shaders as well as shadow-mapping and skeletal animation in OpenGL and C++.